mauriziocescon/ng-playground/readme.md

 This is great for interoperability, but it comes with the drawback that there isn't any props object: inputs / outputs must be created within the component / directive.
-For "wrapper components" (`<Button />`, ...) an alternative solution coulbe be something like vue [`fallthrough`](https://vuejs.org/guide/components/attrs.html) where inputs are aggregated using DI,
+For "wrapper components" (`<Button />`, ...) an alternative solution coulbe be something like vue [`fallthrough`](https://vuejs.org/guide/components/attrs.html) where props are aggregated using DI,
 ```ts
 export const Button = component(({
   children = input.required<Fragment<void>>(),